CholGen/CholGen-Workshop-2024/workshop/theiaprok-illumina.md

 ## Evaluating results

-You can examine the outputs and results of each step of each job via the Job History page, however, for large submissions, it is easier to view the saved top level outputs in the data table—in this case, the `sample` table.
+You can examine the outputs and results of each step of each job via the Job History page, however, for large submissions, it is easier to view the saved top level outputs in the data table—in this case, the `cholera_sample` table.

-After the `TheiaProk_Illumina_PE_PHB` jobs have completed, the `cholera_sample` table should have a number of additional output columns, including assembly coverage plots for viewing read depth across the genome, `.fasta` sequence files, various intermediate output files, and metrics such as `assembly_length_unambiguous` and `mean_coverage`.
+After the `TheiaProk_Illumina_PE_PHB` jobs have completed, the `cholera_sample` table should have a a large number of additional output columns, including data files and reports, assembly metrics, and typing results.

 Among the many new columns, the following contain the outputs of `TheiaProk_Illumina_PE_PHB` that are worth inspecting first:
  - `gambit_predicted_taxon` - bacterial species prediction with the GAMBIT tool